-Shelanti recognises that each learner is an individual with a unique emotional profile.
+Shelanti Remedial School recognises that each learner is an individual with a unique emotional profile.
 Without emotional nurturing, no learning can take place.
-We therefore profile each learner’s temperament, allowing more insight into each learner’s emotional behaviour.
+We, therefore, profile each learner’s temperament, allowing more insight into each learner’s emotional behaviour.
 If needed, an intervention plan is then designed to suit the learner’s emotional needs.

 The following programme of support is implemented at Shelanti.
 It comprises structured means of intervention, delivered within specific time frames:

 - The use of devices and technology by our learners supports the curriculum differentiation This is a key strategy for responding to the needs of learners with diverse learning styles and/or needs.

 - Goal setting for each learner allows us to continually assess the progress and successes of each learner.